popop12342/sent-analysis-tweet-pt/README.md

-# Portuguese Sentiment Analisys with Transformers
+# Portuguese Tweet Sentiment Analisys

 This project was done as the final assingment for the PCS5029 discipline in the Polytecnic Schoold of the University of São Paulo.